 Perfect for a day trip

-Bourtange is located southeast of Groningen, not far from the German border, making it a fun day trip if you’re in the area.
-Its cobblestone roads, historic canons and wooden drawbridges allow your imagination to wander back in time.
+Bourtange is located southeast of Groningen, making it a fun day trip if you’re in the area.
+Its cobbled roads, historic cannons, and wooden drawbridges allow your imagination to wander.

-A few weeks ago, while the kids had a day off from school, we decided to take a trip up and spend the day soaking up some history.
+A few weeks ago, while the kids had a day off from school, we decided to take a trip North and spent the day soaking up some history.

-The video makes it look massive, but in all reality it was quite a bit smaller than we expected.
-Regardless it was a beautiful place to visit and a great way to expose children to history.
-No theme parks, no rides, just exploring and wandering the streets of this century’s old fortress.
+Regardless, it was a beautiful place to visit and an interactive way for the children to learn about history.
+No theme parks, no rides, just exploring and wandering the streets of this centuries-old fortress.
 I highly recommend Bourtange for your next family outing.